shoeffner/mthesis/src/models_and_methods.md

 overview of Gaze's architecture.
 Finally there will be a short introduction of an alternative deep learning model for gaze tracking.

 ## Geometric model

 The goal of the geometric model is to detect the pupil centers of both eyes and perform a raycast from the eye ball centers through the pupils.
 The intersections of the screen plane and the raycast are the gaze points.
+The line--plane intersection (formulae adapted from
-The line-plane intersection can be expressed using three points of the screen plane, the eye ball center and the pupil in the same 3D coordinate system. \todo{add note about model=world coordinate system $= R^3$}
+@Wikipedia:lineplaneintersection) can be expressed using three points of the screen plane, the eye ball center and the pupil in the same 3D coordinate system.
-Given an eye ball center $c$ and a pupil center $p$, the points on the line from the eye ball center through the pupil can be described as
+Given an eye ball center $c$ and a pupil center $p$, $c, p \in \Rthree$, the points on the line from the eye ball center through the pupil can be described as

 \begin{align}